 HTTP OPTIONS Method specifies the communication options for the target resource (server).

-It Means The HTTP OPTIONS Method used to find out HTTP Methods and the web server will support remaining Options.
+It Means The HTTP OPTIONS Method is used to find out HTTP Methods and the web server will support the remaining Options.

 10. HTTP PATCH Method:

-HTTP PATCH Method has the capabilities to modify the data, and It Means the HTTP PATCH Method request changes the Resource information (Not the complete Information resource).
+HTTP PATCH Method can modify the data, It Means the HTTP PATCH Method request changes the Resource information (Not the complete Information resource).

 11. HTTP TRACE Method:

-HTTP TRACE Method used For debugging, developers can see what changes have made after debugging.
+HTTP TRACE Method used For debugging, developers can see what changes have been made after debugging.